 Arts and Humanities

-Conservatory workshops invite learners to get in touch with their creative side.
+Conservatory workshops invite learners to get in touch with their creative sides.

-The Arts and Humanities Conservatory provides workshops that make a great impact on students and often leads to rewarding discoveries and an opportunity to deal with contemporary issues.
+The Arts and Humanities Conservatory provides workshops that make a great impact on students and often lead to rewarding discoveries and an opportunity to deal with contemporary issues.

-CCA partners with organizations across the state allowing students to learn first hand from local artists and professionals from their hometowns.
-Previous partners include Capital Area School for the Arts, Scranton Cultural Center, Pittsburgh Museum of Art and the John Heinz National Wildlife Refuge in Philadelphia, to name a few.
+CCA partners with organizations across the state, allowing students to learn firsthand from local artists and professionals from their hometowns.
+Previous partners have included Capital Area School for the Arts, Scranton Cultural Center, Pittsburgh Museum of Art and the John Heinz National Wildlife Refuge in Philadelphia, to name a few.

 Students can participate in hands-on workshops exploring: